Frequently Asked Questions

 - What must I do if I receive an error message while submitting the application?

-The IMPRS-TP (International Max-Planck Research School for Translational Psychiatry) is a structured Graduate Program that provides interdisciplinary training in molecular, cellular and systemic psychiatric research to outstanding doctoral students.
+The IMPRS-TP (International Max-Planck Research School for Translational Psychiatry) is a structured Graduate Program that provides interdisciplinary training in molecular, cellular and systemic neuroscientific and psychiatric research to outstanding doctoral students.
 The program exposes students to a wide range of scientific questions and methods covering the areas of molecular medicine, neuroscience, psychiatry, neuroimaging, design-based stereology and clinical studies in an environment that fosters scientific excellence and collaboration.
 The IMPRS-TP enables its students and research clinicians to translate fundamental basic and clinical research into practical solutions for the diagnosis and treatment of people affected by psychiatric disorders such as depression, schizophrenia or mood and anxiety disorders.

 For the joint Residency/ PhD training Program funded by either the Foundation or research grants of the PI, applicants must have completed their Medical Degree before the deadline of the application.
 An international medical degree should be equivalent to the German medical degree and successful completion of exams must be comparable to the German state medical examination.
 Please note, neither an MBBS nor a MD-Masters fulfils this pre-requisite.
 However, these applicants can apply for the traditional PhD position.